erikvanberkum/ghost-theme-acniti/README.md

 # multi language

-To make a ghost site work in multi language the routes.yaml file needs to be modified This file is located in: content / settings / routes.yaml
+To make a ghost site work in multi language the routes.yaml file needs to be modified The file located in: content / settings / routes.yaml

 paste the following or modify if other languages required